cbuschka/aws-scatter-gather/readme.md

 ![scatter-gather-general](./doc/scatter-gather-general.svg)

-* Receive a single file of records to be processed via s3 upload
+* scatter: Split up a single file of records to be processed (the file has been uploaded via s3)
-* Process records and update items in data store as parallel as possible
+* process: Process records as parallel as possible
-* Detect when all records have been processed
-* Aggregate a result summary file in s3
+* gather: Detect completion of processing and aggregate a result summary report in s3

 ## Prerequisites
 * python 3.8